 - (8) RAMPS AND SPEAKER EQUIPMENT. (a) Ramps shall be spaced not less than 38 feet apart.
-The ramps shall be so designed that any vehicle can move from its parked position to the exit driveway without being required to back up. - (b) All ramps, parking areas, entrance and exit driveways shall be properly surfaced with a gravel surfacing or better, adequate to withstand the weight of the vehicles accommodated. - (c) An individual speaker shall be provided for each vehicle accommodated in the ramp area.
-All speakers shall be equipped with sufficient cord to permit the speaker to be placed inside the vehicle. - (d) Where additional seating space is provided in the theater enclosure for patrons using public transportation facilities, the speaker arrangement shall be such that the sound will be confined to the immediate seating area and not broadcast beyond the theater enclosure. - (e) There shall not be less than 18 feet distance between speaker posts, measured parallel to the ramps, except in seated areas for patrons using public transportation.
+The ramps shall be so designed that any vehicle can move from its parked position to the exit driveway without being required to back up. - (b) All ramps, parking areas, entrance and exit driveways shall be properly surfaced with a gravel surfacing or better, adequate to withstand the weight of the vehicles accommodated. - (c) Where additional seating space is provided in the theater enclosure for patrons using public transportation facilities, the speaker arrangement shall be such that the sound will be confined to the immediate seating area and not broadcast beyond the theater enclosure. - (d) There shall not be less than 18 feet distance between speaker posts, measured parallel to the ramps, except in seated areas for patrons using public transportation.
 All electrical wiring and electrical equipment shall be installed in accordance with the provisions of the Wisconsin state electrical code.
 Each speaker post shall be wired with wire approved for underground use laid in trenches not less than 12 inches in depth. - (9) LIGHTING.
 All entrance and exit driveways shall be adequately lighted and properly marked to avoid congestion and confusion and shall remain lighted throughout the performance and until the audience has left the area. - (10) SPEED LIMIT.
 In every outdoor theater, notices of a permanent character shall be prominently displayed designating the maximum speed limit permitted for cars driven within the area.
 Parking lights shall be used when cars are moving in the theater enclosure. - (11) RUNNING OF ENGINES.
 At each performance, an instructive trailer shall be shown on the screen informing the patrons of the danger of carbon monoxide poisoning when the engine is running and stating that when it becomes necessary to run the engine, the windows of the vehicle should be opened at least one inch.